Hadida721/PortfolioProjects/README.md

 Study based on most actual Data

-1st Using a Select statement to gather all the Data that will be used (Location,date, Total Cases, new cases, total deaths, population) while excempting continents to only show  countries.
+1st Using a Select statement to gather all the Data that will be used (Location,date, Total Cases, new cases, total deaths, population) while exempting continents to only show  countries.

 2nd Formulated a query to find the likelihood of dying if you contracted covid in your country(ex.USA).
 Dividing (Total deaths/ Total Cases)*100).